Repay debts or save?

 So I asked how many of their savings managers' salaries were based on the value of savings they brought in.
 Many were.
 Then I questioned how many got the branch staff to ask people opening savings accounts if they had debts.
 Not one!

 The rule is based on the fact that the cost of debt is usually much higher than the benefit gained from savings.
 Therefore your pocket gains more by getting rid of the debt than starting to save.
 The exceptions are in the few occasions when debts are cheaper than savings, or cost so much to pay off that there's no point:

 The penalty exception.
 If you're locked into the debt, so that paying it off incurs a penalty, as with some loans or mortgages, then leave the cash sitting in a savings account until the penalty's small enough that it doesn't matter.

 More details on loan lock-ins are in the Cut the Cost of Existing Loans guide.

-There are a number of products where this is possible: introductory 0% credit card offers (see Best Balance Transfers and Purchases Cards), 0% overdrafts (see Best Bank Accounts, Student Account and Graduate Account articles) and Student Loans (see Should I Pay Off My Student Loan?).
+There are a number of products where this is possible: introductory 0% credit card offers (see Best Balance Transfers and Purchase Cards), 0% overdrafts (see Best Bank Accounts, Student Account and Graduate Account articles) and Student Loans (see Should I pay off my student loan?).

-The right thing to do is still pay off your debts with savings, including your emergency fund.
-Yet don't cut up your credit cards, it's important to keep the credit available in case of a substantial emergency (and substantial means just that, your roof falls in or you can't feed the kids; not a new plasma TV).
+If you were to pay off your debt with your savings, but without then cutting up your credit cards, it's important to keep the credit available in case of a substantial emergency (and substantial means just that, your roof falls in or you can't feed the kids; not a new TV).